Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

   - in order to look up values by key, we need a way to convert keys into valid array indices
   - i.e if our key is 'hello' or 'pink', we need a way to map that to an index. these are called 'hash functions'
   - an example could be, 0th index holds a key of "pink" and a value of "#ff69b4"

+### Intro to hash functions

+- in order to look up values by key, we need a way to convert keys into valid array indices
+  - the function that does this is called a 'hash function'